webrtc-security/webrtc-security.github.io/index.md

 SRTP only encrypts the payload of RTP packets, providing no encryption for the header.
 However, the header contains a variety of information which may be desirable to keep secret.

 One such piece of information included in the RTP header is the audio-levels of the contained media data.
-Effectively, anyone anyone who can see the SRTP packets can tell whether a user is speaking or not at any given time.
+Effectively, anyone who can see the SRTP packets can tell whether a user is speaking or not at any given time.
 Although the contents of the media itself remains secret to any eavesdropper, this is still a scary prospect.
-For example, Law enforcement officals could determine whether a user is communicating with a known badguy.
+For example, Law enforcement officials could determine whether a user is communicating with a known bad guy.

 <h3 id="4.4.">4.4.
 Web-Based Peer Authentication & Identity Management</h3>

-It is desirable for a user to be able to verify the identify of their peers.
+It is desirable for a user to be able to verify the identity of their peers.
 I.e. a user naturally wants to be certain that they are speaking to the person they believe that they are speaking to, and not an imposter.

 Although the signalling server may be able to go some way towards claiming a user's identity, the signalling server itself may not (and for the case of authentication SHOULD not) be trusted.
 We need to be able to perform authentication of our peers independently from the signalling server.
 This can be made possible through the use of identity providers.

 ![Figure 4.
 A call with IdP-based identity](/images/diagram_4_en.png)
 <h5 class="img-title">*Figure 4.
 A call with IdP-based identity*</h5>

 A number of web-based identity providers (IdP) have recently become commonplace on the web, including Facebook Connect, BrowserID (by Mozilla), OAuth (by Twitter).
 The purpose of these mechanisms is simply to verify your identity to other services/users, on the authority of the identity provider itself.
-If a user has an account on Facebook then they can then use Facebook Connect, Facebook's IdP to prove to others that the are who they say they are on Facebook.
+If a user has an account on Facebook then they can then use Facebook Connect, Facebook's IdP to prove to others that they are who they say they are on Facebook.
 This allows users to tie their authentication on other services to their main account on a "trusted" service.
-Note that in this case the level of "trust" that an Identity Provider possesses is subjective to the end-point user or service, and is often largely tied to userbase and reputation across the World Wide Web.
+Note that in this case the level of "trust" that an Identity Provider possesses is subjective to the end-point user or service, and is often largely tied to user base and reputation across the World Wide Web.

 The implementations of each IdP may differ due to independent development by different companies rather than being based on an open-source standard, but the underlying principle and functionality remains essentially the same.
 IdPs do not provide authentication for a signalling server; rather, they provide authentication for a user (and their browser through the process).
 WebRTC also places no requirements on which services should be used, and those which are utilised are based on the web application's implementation.

 As the web application (calling site) is unrelated to this authentication process, it is important that the browser securely generates the input to the authentication process, and also securely displays the output on the web application.
-This process must not be able to be falisified or misrepresented by the web application.
+This process must not be able to be falsified or misrepresented by the web application.

 ![Figure 5.
 The operation of an Identity Provider](/images/diagram_5_en.png)
 <h5 class="img-title">*Figure 5.
 The operation of an Identity Provider*</h5>

 <h3 id="4.5.">4.5.
 IP Location Privacy</h3>

-One adverse side-affect of using ICE is that a peer can learn one's IP address.
+One adverse side-effect of using ICE is that a peer can learn one's IP address.
 As IP addresses are publicly registered with global authorities, they can reveal such details as a given peer's location.
 This could naturally have negative implications for a peer, which they would wish to avoid.

 WebRTC is not designed with the intention of protecting a user from a malicious website which wants to learn this information.
 Typically, such a site will learn at least a user's server reflexive address from any HTTP transaction.
 Hiding the IP address from the server would require some kind of explicit privacy preserving mechanism on the client, and is out of scope of this report.

 WebRTC does however provide a number of mechanisms which are intended to allow a web application to cooperate with the user to hide the user's IP address from the other side of the call.
 These mechanisms will be detailed in turn.

 A WebRTC implementation is required to provide a mechanism to allow JS to suppress ICE negotiation until user has decided to answer the call.
 This provision assists end users in preventing a peer from learning their IP address if they elect not to answer a call.
-This has the side affect of hiding whether a user is online or not to their peers.
+This has the side-effect of hiding whether a user is online or not to their peers.

-The second such provision is that any implementation will provide a mechanism for the calling app's javascript to indicate that only TURN candidates are to be used.
+The second such provision is that any implementation will provide a mechanism for the calling app's JavaScript to indicate that only TURN candidates are to be used.
 This can prevent a peer from learning one's IP address at all.

 Furthermore, there is a mechanism for the calling app to reconfigure an existing call to add non-TURN candidates.
 Taken together with the previous provision, this allows ICE negotiation to start immediately upon an incoming call notification, thereby reducing delay, but also avoiding disclosing the user's IP address until they have decided to answer.
 This allows users to completely hide their IP address for the duration of the call.